IDinsight/aaq_core_template/docs/deployment_instructions.md

 # Initial setup

+1. Choose your word embedding model.
-1. Save GoogleNews pretrained model binary, to be mounted onto the containers.
+   1. If you choose the GoogleNews pretrained model, save the model binary, to be mounted onto the containers.
 Download from https://www.dropbox.com/s/0ah0kslf7ac199g/GoogleNews-vectors-negative300-prenorm.bin?dl=0, and un-zip (so file is `.bin`).
        - You could also have this `.bin` in S3, so that whenever cluster instances are launched, they copy from S3 and then mount into the container.
+   2. For other models, you will need the custom-trained model binaries.

 2. Setup DB tables using `scripts/core_tables.sql`.

 # Images

-The Docker image for the core model server is hosted on AWS ECR at `[AWS_ACCOUNT_ID].dkr.ecr.af-south-1.amazonaws.com/aaq_solution/aaq_core_template:v1.0.0`
+The Docker image for the core model server is hosted on AWS ECR at `678681925278.dkr.ecr.af-south-1.amazonaws.com/aaq_solution/aaq_core_template:v1.0.0`

 Your AWS user will need access to this resource.
 Please contact IDinsight for access.